Kevin Bawden

-Kevin Wayne Bawden AM (born 1946) is an Australian Paralympics competitor in six sports and a leading disability sports administrator in Australia.
+Kevin Wayne Bawden AM (9 November 1946 - 17 August 2026) was an Australian Paralympics competitor in six sports and a leading disability sports administrator in Australia.

 Personal

-Bawden was born in 1946 and lives in Adelaide, South Australia.
+Bawden was born on 9 November 1946 and lived in Adelaide, South Australia.
 He contracted polio at the age of four and at the age of 18 became involved in sport.
 He was employed with the Australian Government in several management roles for thirty five years until in 2001.
 From 2001 to 2006, he was the chief executive officer of a not-for-profit organisation in Adelaide.

 Sports career

 Bawden participated in four Summer Paralympics, three as an athlete and one as an official and coach.
 At the 1968 Tel Aviv Games, he participated in archery, dartchery, lawn bowls, table tennis, wheelchair basketball and wheelchair fencing.
 At these Games, South Australian wheelchair athletes represented Australia for the first time.
 He participated in shooting, table tennis and wheelchair basketball at the 1976 Toronto Games.
 At the 1984 Stoke Mandeville Games, he participated in shooting.
 He was a wheelchair sports official and assistant basketball coach at the 1988 Seoul Games.
 Bawden won a gold medal in the Smallbore Rifle at the 1974 Commonwealth Paraplegic Games in Dunedin, New Zealand.
 He participated at the FESPIC Games.

 He represented South Australia at twelve National Championships for wheelchair athletes.